Joel Alicea

 Professor Alicea’s scholarship has focused on constitutional theory.
 His scholarship has appeared, or is forthcoming, in the Yale Law Journal, the Virginia Law Review, and the Notre Dame Law Review, among other publications.
 He has also been active in public debates about constitutional law, publishing essays in journals such as City Journal and National Affairs.

 Professor Alicea is the recipient of the University's Young Faculty Scholar's Award, which recognizes "a member of the faculty for demonstrated achievement during the first four years of appointment at the rank of Assistant Professor and promise of potentially significant scholarship."
-He is also the two-time recipient of the Dean's Research Award, which is "granted to a full-time law faculty member whose research over the past year reflects the traits of top legal scholarship," including "rigor, creativity, [and] engagement with the broader legal scholarship community."
+He is also the three-time recipient of the Dean's Research Award, which is "granted to a full-time law faculty member whose research over the past year reflects the traits of top legal scholarship," including "rigor, creativity, [and] engagement with the broader legal scholarship community."
 Finally, Professor Alicea has been honored with the teaching award of "Outstanding Professor of First-Year Classes."

 Professional Research and Writing